Holton-le-Clay: Amenities

 The parish council has renovated the former Etherington Arms into a village facility 'The Hornet's Nest' which holds village events.
 The facility was officially opened in May 2014.

-The village has three public houses, The Jug and Bottle which serves carvery style food along with stonebaked pizza.
-The Royal Oak has a sports bar area along with a more traditional family area for food and drinks.
-The Holt Family Bar on Pinfold Lane is the newest addition to the village.
+The village has three public houses.
 Local food establishments score very highly with the Food Standards Agency for hygiene, with 19 out of 21 businesses scoring the maximum 5 rating (Very Good) and 2 businesses scoring a 4 rating (Good).

 Other facilities include Peacefield Business Park. which has the North Thoresby GP surgery, a children's daycare centre, and a beauty salon.

 Holton-le-Clay Cricket Club is off Tetney Lane, providing football, cricket and entertainment activities.
-The Eight Acres Playing Field has two full sized grass football pitches and children's play facilities, situated off Picksley Crescent.
+The Eight Acres Playing Field has two full-sized grass football pitches and children's play facilities, situated off Picksley Crescent.

 Public transport is provided by the Stagecoach Group which runs a regular bus service to Grimsby and Louth.
 The bus service is equipped with WiFi for passengers.

 Annual events

 Holton le Clay Cricket Club holds two main annual events.
-Holton Rocks!!! is a showcase of independent artists and since its launch in 2010 attracts visitors of all ages and is family oriented.
+Holton Rocks!!! is a showcase of independent artists, and since its launch in 2010 it has attracted visitors of all ages and is family oriented.
 Some acts are tribute acts.
 The event culminates in a firework display.

 Also at the club is a firework display to coincide with Bonfire Night during November.
 A bonfire is lit just before a large fireworks display.
 The event is usually held on a Friday or Saturday night.

 A summer fayre is held during July at the village hall, with amusements, a display of vintage cars and tombola stalls.

 Local democracy

-The Holton le Clay Parish Council is responsible for day-to-day village matters and produces regular minutes and agendas online.
+The Holton-le-Clay Parish Council is responsible for day-to-day village matters and produces regular minutes and agendas online.